Your Child's Asthma

 is an important goal.
 Children with asthma don't want to be different, yet they need

 guidance and supervision.

-about asthma.
-The most important factor with this age group is to try to make medication
+little about asthma.
+The most important factor with this age group is to try to make

-time a fun one, while stressing the importance of taking the medications.
-Let the
+medication time a fun one, while stressing the importance of taking the medications.

 should help with goal setting and help decide which medicines work best.
 An asthma